I am the proud owner of a 1989 Kawasaki KLR 650. I purchased it from Brian Siegrist, my brother in law who is also a KLR 650 fan for $2,000.

 KLR 650 Pros

-Lots of low end torque, a single cylinder diesel is the best way to describe how much torque
+Lots of low end torque, a single cylinder diesel is the best way to describe

-The KLR 650 has stayed the same for 20 something years, almost no changes to the bike at all, leaving LOTS of parts available.
+The KLR 650 has stayed the same for 20 something years, almost no changes to

 12 volt electrical system, I can run all sorts of toys off of that